BestTimesToVisit.com Logo

 Rental Scooter/Motorbike

-Cost:Approximately NZD $25-$35 per day, with weekly discounts available.
+Cost:Approximately NZD $25-$35 per day, with discounts for longer rentals.

 Rental Car